Back to California

 Plain English Breakdown

-The official source does not provide specific details on the cost or if the bill has been signed into law.
+The official source material does not provide specific details on who pays for the background checks.

 Background Checks for Behavioral Health Workers